QOOP

 QooP was a print-on-demand company founded in Mill Valley, California in 2005.
 They provided print-on-demand services with web integration via their website qoop.com.
 Starting in 2006, QooP was the primary provider of print editions of educational texts on Rice University's Connexions platform.
 They closed their doors in 2012.

 qoop.com

-The QooP website described itself as a 'social commerce network' for authors, artists, media archives and publishers.
-It provided tools for uploading documents, images, and blogs; compiling them into calendars, books and other products; and printing the result.
+The QooP website provided tools for uploading documents, images, and blogs; compiling them into calendars, books and other products; and printing the result.
 In addition to printing, users could use their tools to create a store with listings of their digital content that they could share to friends and networks online.
 They also provided print-on-demand services for digital publishers that did not have their own print divisions.
-Compared to other print-on-demand sites such as Lulu.com, they also supported whitelabeled versions of their libraries, including their payment and printing functions through their own site.

 In early 2012, the company announced revenues were flagging and they were looking for a buyer.
 In June 2012 they stopped accepting new orders and stated they would complete outstanding orders and then shut down permanently.